-You can also restrict which types the checker should examine and type-check, using the -Acheckclass option.
+To restrict which types the checker should type-check, pass a canonical name (fully-qualified name) using the -Acheckclass option.
 For example, to find only the interning errors related to uses of String, you can pass -Acheckclass=java.lang.String.
 The Interning Checker always checks all subclasses and superclasses of the given class.